-In Denmark next week you can get more than a warm fuzzy feeling for donating blood.
-Danish charity GivBlod (awesome name by the way) has partnered with Playstation Denmark to give away free games to encourage donation.
+In Denmark next week, you can get more than a warm fuzzy feeling from donating blood.
+Danish charity GivBlod (awesome name, by the way) has partnered with PlayStation Denmark to give away free games to encourage donations.

 To combat a shortage of male donors in Denmark, GivBlod is launching a promotion wherein anyone who gives blood or registers to give blood on March 23rd will receive a free PlayStation game.
 Donors have a chance to win the upcoming PS4 exclusive BloodBorne or an older PlayStation game, determined randomly by GivBlod at the donation drive in Copenhagen.

 As part of the promotion GivBlod has launched an Instagram campaign to raise awareness for blood donation, especially for males whose blood is in short supply.
 As part of the Instagram campaign, Danish blood-donating gamers also have the chance to win a Bloodborne PS4 bundle.
 From the GivBlod page, (translated from Danish);

 Few people know that there is a shortage of male blood donors.
 The event at the ITU is part of the PlayStation Denmark and GivBlods common focus on the subject.
 We have therefore launched a campaign on Instagram, where users have to share a picture in which they interpret the message of giving blood and saving lives.
 Everyone who helps raise awareness of blood donation and hashtag their images with #GivblodforBloodborne and @GivBlod enter the competition for an exclusive Bloodborne PlayStation 4